 The Green Smoothie

-One of my favorite ways to enjoy spring’s bounty is by making a refreshing smoothie.
-This avocado smoothie is one of my favorites because it’s smooth, creamy and packed with fresh fruits and veggies.
+This smoothie recipe and my green smoothie recipe are on rotation often because they are both smooth, creamy and packed with fresh fruits and veggies.
 It’s the perfect way to use up any ripe avocados you have sitting around.
 Both the avocado and frozen banana give it that perfect silky and creamy texture.
-It tastes so delicious that my kids even love this green snack!

 Can you Taste Avocado in Smoothies?